 Crops harvested less than 36 months after the application of a prohibited input to crop or soil shall not be used or sold as organic.

-4.2.5 Plant products may be used or sold as “in-conversion” provided that they have undergone a 12 month conversion period.
+4.2.5 Plant products may be used or sold as “in-conversion” provided that they have undergone a 12-month conversion period.

 4.3 Diversity in Crop Production